Idlewild (band): Captain and Hope is Important (1997–1998)

 The band's debut single "Queen of the Troubled Teens" was released on 17 March 1997, and built upon the chaotic reputation of their shows.
-Along with 'Self Healer', 'Satan Polaroid' and 'A Film for the Future', the song was included in a live session on Jeff Cooper's show 'XS' (now Radio2XS) on Sheffield's Hallam FM.
-It was also supported by BBC Radio Scotland DJ Peter Easton, and influential Radio One DJ Steve Lamacq.
+Along with "Self Healer", "Satan Polaroid" and "A Film for the Future", the song was included in a live session on Jeff Cooper's show "XS" (now Radio2XS) on Sheffield's Hallam FM.
+It was also supported by BBC Radio Scotland DJ Peter Easton, and influential Radio 1 DJ Steve Lamacq.
 Lamacq was particularly impressed with the track "Self Healer" and asked, on the air, that if anyone knew anything about the band, they should contact him.
 In the summer of 1997, Idlewild played their first London shows which were attended by the likes of Lamacq, and representatives from Deceptive Records.
 Reviews at this time, in the pages of NME and Melody Maker compared their live gigs to "a flight of stairs falling down a flight of stairs".
-The band were soon asked to record a single for Fierce Panda and to record an EP/mini-album with Deceptive Records.
+The band were soon asked to record a single for Fierce Panda Records and to record an EP/mini-album with Deceptive.
 In October 1997, the band spent six days with producer Paul Tipler in South London.
 The result was Captain, which the band describes as "an innocent, frank nugget of noise pop magic".
 After the release of the "Chandelier" single, the band signed a deal with Food Records/EMI in December.
 Following the record deal, the members quit their respective jobs or university courses.

 1998 marked the year where the public became actively aware of Idlewild, who kicked off the year with their first UK tour, supporting the band Midget.
 The release of Captain, on 18 January, received positive reviews in the NME, Melody Maker and Kerrang!.
-In February the band re-entered the studio, again with Paul Tipler, to record their first full-length album for Food Records.
-Two singles were released before the album's release, "A Film for the Future" (compared to "Smells Like Teen Spirit" by one journalist) and "Everyone Says You're So Fragile".
+In February the band re-entered the studio, again with Tipler, to record their first full-length album for Food.
+Two singles were released before the album's release, A Film for the Future (compared to Nirvana's "Smells Like Teen Spirit" by one journalist) and "Everyone Says You're So Fragile".
 Both singles helped to expand the band's growing fanbase alongside notable appearances at summer festivals.
 October marked the arrival of their debut album Hope Is Important which the band now describes as "a confused, skewered, noisy, sad pop record".
 Further singles from the album included, "I'm a Message" and fan favourite, "When I Argue I See Shapes".
 Tours supporting Ash, Placebo and Manic Street Preachers followed the release.